 Jamaica has a thriving population of exotic wildlife, including turtles and dolphins, and the museum takes great pride in providing information about them.

 Alternatively, if you want to learn more about the local arts and culture, the Caijan Art Gallery and the Mud Palace Gallery are two great places to visit.
-You can not only browse various works and artefacts on display, but also buy locally made crafts as unique souvenirs.
+You can not only browse various works and artifacts on display but also buy locally made crafts as unique souvenirs.

 This is not the best place to look for all-inclusive resorts.
 That market has really made its way into the area yet.

-You Should Stay In Treasure Beach If you are looking for a quieter area; you don’t mind being quite a way from the convenience of a larger town or city; you want somewhere with an authentic Jamaican atmosphere; you want to be able to enjoy watching the sun set over the ocean.
+Stay In Treasure Beach If you want somewhere with an authentic Jamaican atmosphere; you are looking for a quieter area; you want to be able to enjoy watching the sunset over the ocean.

 Best places to stay in Treasure Beach: